grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 1. Click **Save template** button at the bottom of the page.
    <img  src="/static/img/docs/alerting/unified/templates-create-8-0.png" width="600px">

 The `define` tag in the Content section assigns the template name.
 This tag is optional, and when omitted, the template name is derived from the **Name** field.
-When both are specified, we recommend that the template name in the **Name** field and in the `define` tag be the same.
+When both are specified, it is a best practice to ensure that they are the same.

 ### Edit a message template